Women’s America thrashes León and awaits a rival in the league

 #PlayerDelPartido – @ daniespinosa_13 🦅😃🤩

-The front of @AmericaFemenil scored a triplet and led the Eagles to another victory in the # ScreamMexicoA21; at the individual level, the attacker reached 70 annotations in the #LigaBBVAMXFemenil. #VamosPorEllas ⚽🎀 pic.twitter.com/dW9mghiqWz
+The front of @AmericaFemenil scored a treble and led the Eagles to one more win in the # ScreamMexicoA21; at the individual level, the attacker reached 70 annotations in the #LigaBBVAMXFemenil. #VamosPorEllas ⚽🎀 pic.twitter.com/dW9mghiqWz

 – LigaBBVAFemenil (@LigaBBVAFemenil) November 20, 2021